watsaig/ufcs-pc/readme.md

 (See `ManualControl.qml`).
 If you wish to add or remove valves, simply edit these lines.
 You only need to specify a valve here for it to be available to the rest of the program.

-Pressure controllers are defined similarly, and also include a minimum and maximum pressure in PSI:
+Pressure controllers are defined similarly, and also include a minimum and maximum pressure in PSI (or any other unit):

     PressureController {
         controllerNumber: 1
         minPressure: 0
         maxPressure: 29.5
-    }
+        unitLabel: "kPa" // Optional, defaults to "PSI" }

 The pressure defined here is used in the user interface, and in RoutineController's error-checking code.
 Behind the scenes, only values between 0 and 255 are sent to and from the microcontroller.
 The controller number, however, should match the one defined in the microcontroller code.